 Few people expected much of Dredd considering how the ‘90s adaptation of the character turned out.
 However, this 2012 reboot proved to be one of the most compelling pieces of wide-release cyberpunk entertainment in years.

-Dredd includes some masterfully choreographed action sequences with a small scale story.
+Dredd includes some masterfully choreographed action sequences with a small-scale story.
 The film’s story structure and highly stylized fight scenes are reminiscent of The Raid and Die Hard amongst some brilliant cyberpunk world-building.
 Few films better present the decay of humanity and moral values than Dredd.

 Karl Urban is our unflinching hero against Lena Headey, the leader of a ruthless gang.
-Whilst playing judge, jury and executioner in Peach Trees, a rookie on examination is along for the ride.
+Whilst playing judge, jury, and executioner in Peach Trees, a rookie on examination is along for the ride.
 It is truly one of the top cyberpunk movies on Netflix at the moment, so be sure to check it out!

 3. RoboCop (1987)

 RoboCop executes a brutal campaign against crime while coming to terms with the remaining remnants of his humanity from his past life.
-Central themes within the film include the nature of humanity, personal identity, corporate greed, corruption, and could be read as rebuke of the policies of Ronald Reagan.
+Central themes within the film include the nature of humanity, personal identity, corporate greed, corruption, and could be read as a rebuke of the policies of Ronald Reagan.

 RoboCop has been praised as both one of the best action movies ever made and a biting piece of social commentary.
-However, RoboCop somehow flies under the radar with regards to how excellent its cyberpunk style is developed.
+However, RoboCop somehow flies under the radar with regard to how excellent its cyberpunk style is developed.

 2. The Matrix (1999)